 In January 2018, Nestlé sold the iconic Australian chocolate bar to the South Australian confectionery company Robert Menz, returning it to Australian ownership.
 The Violet Crumble ownership change was announced by no less than the Premier of South Australia, Jay Weatherill.
 He said the manufacturing operation would return to South Australia, creating 30 new jobs.

 Rowntree-Hoadley moved the manufacturing operation to South Australia, but there was another Violet Crumble ownership change in 1989 when the brand was sold to Nestlé, who moved operations back to Campbellfield north of Melbourne.
-Now it will move again.
+Now it has moved again.